canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-16-lets-read-umineko-episode-3-part-18.md

 Which means it seems like she's trying to fork Jessica being an accomplice and magic being real---Beatrice's strategy in episode 2.

 Have we examined Nanjo's corpse yet?
 Like, how was he killed, maybe he committed suicide or died by accident?
-And, further, while all of the other murders are premedidated, could Jessica have unintentionally killed Nanjo?
+And, further, while all of the other murders are premeditated, could Jessica have unintentionally killed Nanjo?
 She wasn't exactly in a good state of mind there.

 {% include figure.html src="embed/umineko/ep3/314-spiderweb-spreads.png" alt="Eva Beatrice over the chandelier backdrop with a red spiderweb.
 She's listing red axioms, read on." %}